-Cruise in comfort to Egypt’s most fascinating destinations in the company of enquiring, like-minded people.
-Hear about the history of medicine from a world-renowned Egyptologist and a respected medical history expert as you progress along the River Nile aboard a river cruise ship, and stay in the historic Winter Palace Hotel in Luxor.
+Cruise in comfort to Egypt’s most fascinating destinations in the company of a world-renowned Egyptologist and a respected medical history expert.
+Learn about the history of medicine in Egypt as you progress along the River Nile aboard the deluxe MS Nile Goddess river cruiser and stay in first-class hotels in Giza and Luxor, including the historic Winter Palace in Luxor.

 Listen to lectures by Professor Rosalie David, a renowned authority on the medicine of Ancient Egypt, as well as by tour leader Natasha McEnroe, an expert on the history of medicine and the Keeper of Medicine at the Science Museum, both of whom will accompany you on shore visits.

 This tour includes guided private shore visits to sites of medical historical interest, as well as the wonders of ancient Egypt.
 There is an optional 3-night extension to the great city of Alexandria and the battlefield of El Alamein after the tour.